yuvicc/differential-bitcoin-kernel/doc/design/multiprocess.md

 - These Cap’n Proto files ([learn more about Cap'n Proto RPC](https://capnproto.org/rpc.html)) define the structure and format of messages that are exchanged over IPC.
 They serve as blueprints for generating C++ code that bridges the gap between high-level C++ interfaces and low-level socket communication.

 ### The `mpgen` Code Generation Tool
-- A central component of the IPC framework is the `mpgen` tool which is part the [`libmultiprocess` project](https://github.com/chaincodelabs/libmultiprocess).
+- A central component of the IPC framework is the `mpgen` tool which is part of the [`libmultiprocess` project](https://github.com/bitcoin-core/libmultiprocess).
 This tool takes the `.capnp` files as input and generates C++ code.
 - The generated code handles IPC communication, translating interface calls into socket reads and writes.

 ### C++ Client Subclasses in Generated Code